Eat Well During Thanksgiving

 - Chew.
 Chew a lot.
 See how many times you can chew one bite before you swallow.
 Have a chewing contest with someone!
 Who can chew longer?
 Make it fun…

 The most important thing you can do to support your health when you eat is to slow down, enjoy your food, and relax.
-Happy Thanksgiving.

 Written by Ginger Morgan, PhD